apache/calcite/site/_docs/lattice.md

 The lattice definition uses a SQL statement to represent the star.
-SQL is a useful short-hand to represent several tables joined together, and assigning aliases to the column names (it more convenient than inventing a new language to represent relationships, join conditions and cardinalities).
+SQL is a useful short-hand to represent several tables joined together, and assigning aliases to the column names (it's more convenient than inventing a new language to represent relationships, join conditions and cardinalities).